Excessive Consumption of Police Services

 The on-scene officers are advised that they should not attempt to use this ordinance in a threatening manner or for leverage in advising parties not to call the police.
 Individuals should have no fear in calling the police for help at any time.

 The Saint Paul Police Department assists landlords or property owners in finding solutions to reduce the number of nuisance calls to the property before any fines or penalties are imposed or accessed.
-Such solutions may be CPTED (Crime Prevention Through Environmental Design) surveys, landlord training, security, crime prevention tips or any other police knowledge which could curb nuisance calls.
+Helpful tips for prevention may be found on our Crime Prevention page.
+Other solutions may include landlord training, security, crime prevention tips or any other police knowledge which could curb nuisance calls.